 A person can lose up to 90 per cent of their kidney function before experiencing any symptoms.

-Other statistics about many aspects of chronic kidney disease in Australia, from the numbers of people receiving treatment to the cost to our healthcare system are provided in our fact sheets, which you can download below.
+Other statistics about many aspects of chronic kidney disease in Australia, from the numbers of people receiving treatment, to the cost to our healthcare system, are provided in our Fast Facts fact sheet, which you can download below.